GlodyKimbembe/A.A.A-SQL_Project_Data_job_Analysis/README.md

     salary_year_avg DESC
 LIMIT 10;
 ```
-The distribution of annual salaries for the top 10 data analyst roles you provided shows the following insights:
+The distribution of annual salaries for the top 10 data analyst roles shows the following insights:

 - The average (mean) salary is approximately $132,726.
 - The range of salaries spans from $80,850 to $165,000, indicating a wide spread depending on the specific role or location.